henrybaxter/beamdpr/README.rst

 Combine
 -------

-Let's assume these are your files:
+Assume these are your files:

 .. code-block:: bash

     $ ls
     first.egsphsp second.egsphsp

-So make a combined version:
+Make a combined version:

 .. code-block:: bash

     $ beamdpr combine *.egsphsp -o combined.egsphsp
     Done :)

-Sure enough if it's there:
+And there it is:

 .. code-block:: bash

     $ ls
     combined.egsphsp first.egsphsp second.egsphsp

+**NOTE:** This will work with any number of files, as long as their mode matches.
+That means either they all have ZLAST or none of them do.

 Translate
 ---------